Tiniky/ExitTheDungeon/Exit the Dungeon/Assets/Notes/devlog.md

-modified AC calculation to check for shield reconfigured the HealthBarManager so tokens appear the SAME configured party members so they won't stand in eachother
+modified AC calculation to check for shield reconfigured the HealthBarManager so tokens appear the SAME configured party members so they won't stand in eachother created the racial passives created the class abilities set up the triggers configured the inventory, repositioned the second row for skills started configuring the item chests but left them locked for now started configuring the enemy spawn manager